sulir/iostudy/README.md

-# A study of I/O methods in Java
+# A Study of I/O Methods in Java

 This repository contains the source code of the programs for our paper "Outside the Sandbox: A Study of Input/Output Methods in Java" (under review).